 Alternatively, the identity can also be verified with Paysera, in case an account already exists.
 In this case, however, deposits and withdrawals can only be made via Paysera.
 With Ondato, on the other hand, foreign banks (SEPA) can also be used.

-You have the possibility to get an exclusive EUR 25 bonus at Profitus.
-To get the bonus, sign up via this link.
-Then you can enter the promo code “RETHINKP2P25” when making your first investment.
-This amount will then be offset against your investment.
+Do you want to receive an additional bonus when signing up on Profitus?
+Then you can take advantage of a specific EUR 25 bonus code which has been offered for our community.
+All you have to do is to sign up via this link.
+Afterwards, you can enter the promo code “2024RETHINKP2P25” when making your first investment.
+The EUR 25 will then be offset against your investment.

 Investing on Profitus